-The Supreme Court Institute held moots in 100% of cases last term.
+The Supreme Court Institute held a moot in all but one cases argued last term on the merits docket.

 Moot Court Program